bmeaut/python_nlp_2018_spring/Homework.md

 ## Homework 2 UPDATE

-The first version of HW2 contained one erroneous test.
+The first version of HW2 contained one erroneous test (the last one).
 The reason for the error was that in the reference solution we used int16 for POS transition counts which overflew for some of the transitions.
 We have corrected this mistake and added public tests that raise an error if the count matrices and the probability matricies have negative elements.
 These changes only affect Exercise 4 and 5.
 The instructions did not change, your old solution should work fine (if it is correct).